Sazadur/sazadur.github.io/_pages/teaching.md

 nav: true
 nav_order: 2
 ---
+## EEL4768 - Computer Architetcure, Fall 2023
+I will be teahcing the Section 3 of EEL 4768 Computer Architetcure in Fall 2023.

 ## Introduction to Hadrware Security and Trust, Spring 2019

 I was a teahcing assistant for the Introduction to Hadrware Security and Trust course in Spring 2019.
 My lecture video on ASIC design flow can be found below.